 Showing that it does, in fact, have 'personality', the Google Pixel XL colors include Very Silver, Quite Black and Really Blue, a poke at ridiculous phone-color naming conventions.

 Really Blue, a limited-edition and, so far, US-only Google Pixel color, sold out within hours of the pre-order launch.
-Thankfully, Google promised to restock it soon.
+Thankfully, Google promised to restock it and it did on December 1.
 It's not that limited.
+You may have to join a wait list, depending on your phone configuration of choice.

 You’re probably going to get a Live Case to cover up the peculiar glass-and-metal design anyway, so if you can do without a water-resistant phone and stereo speakers, you’ll be fine.